How Is Hypertrophic Cardiomyopathy Treated? | MyHeartDiseaseTeam

 HCM With Atrial Fibrillation

-Atrial fibrillation describes disorganized contractions of the atria, the chambers of the heart that lead to the ventricles.
-Beta-blockers and calcium channel blockers are the first-line treatment, but amiodarone, an antiarrhythmic drug, may also be prescribed.
+Atrial fibrillation (AFib) is a heart condition in which the heart’s upper chambers (atria) beat irregularly and out of sync with its lower chambers.
+Beta-blockers and calcium channel blockers are the first-line treatment for AFib — but amiodarone, an antiarrhythmic drug, may also be prescribed.

 HCM With Ventricular Arrhythmia

 Ventricular arrhythmias caused by HCM can be life-threatening and usually require an ICD to prevent sudden cardiac death.
-Medication is used to help control arrhythmias, including beta-blockers and amiodarone or similar antiarrhythmic drugs.
+Medication is used to help control arrhythmias, including beta-blockers and antiarrhythmic drugs.

 If medication does not work, then ablation may be needed.
 Additionally, surgery may be needed to treat an apical aneurysm in the left ventricle, essentially a pouch of thinner heart muscle at the tip of the ventricle.
 A heart transplant may be needed if heart function is severely impaired.